 In preclinical studies for our lead program, we have observed restoration of frataxin (FXN) levels in cells from FA patients using our FA GeneTACs.
-FA GeneTACs administered to various species, at doses that were observed to be well tolerated, achieved biodistribution to brain and heart, the key organs affected by FA, at concentrations that were consistent with those observed to restore FXN levels in FA patient cells.
-Further, and consistent with this good biodistribution, we observed increased FXN expression in the brain and heart in an animal model of FA after treatment with our FA GeneTACs.
-Subject to receiving regulatory clearance to proceed into clinical trials, we anticipate a first-in-human dosing of our first product candidate in the first half of 2022.
+FA GeneTACs administered to rodents and to non-human primates, at doses that were observed to be well tolerated, achieved biodistribution to brain and heart, the key organs affected by FA, at concentrations that exceeded those observed to restore FXN levels in FA patient cells.
+Further, and consistent with this favorable target-organ biodistribution, we observed increased endogenous FXN expression in the brain and heart in an animal model of FA after treatment with our FA GeneTACs.
+Investigational new drug (IND)-enabling studies for two FA GeneTAC development candidates are underway, in alignment with feedback received from the Food and Drug Administration (FDA) through a pre-IND meeting and from the European Medicines Agency (EMA) through a scientific advice procedure.
+Subject to receiving regulatory clearance, one of these FA GeneTAC development candidates will be selected to proceed into clinical trials.
+We anticipate a first-in-human dosing in FA patients in the first half of 2022.
 In our second GeneTAC program in DM1, we observed reduced nuclear foci in DM1 patient muscle cells after administration of our DM1 GeneTACs.
-We expect to complete investigational new drug (IND)-enabling studies and seek regulatory clearance for a first-in-human clinical trial in 2023.
-We are also advancing our GeneTAC portfolio in preclinical studies to address other serious nucleotide repeat expansion-driven monogenic diseases, and intend to declare an additional product candidate in 2023.
+We expect to complete IND-enabling studies and seek regulatory clearance for a first-in-human clinical trial in 2023.
+We continue to make significant progress in advancing our GeneTAC portfolio in preclinical studies to address other serious nucleotide repeat expansion-driven monogenic diseases, and intend to declare an additional product candidate in 2023.

-To date, we have incurred net losses and negative cash flows from operations since our inception and as of March 31, 2021, had an accumulated deficit of \$17.4 million.
+To date, we have incurred net losses and negative cash flows from operations since our inception and as of June 30, 2021, had an accumulated deficit of \$25.1 million.
 Our net losses have resulted primarily from costs incurred in connection with organizing and staffing our company, business planning, raising capital, developing and optimizing our technology platform, identifying potential product candidates, undertaking research and preclinical studies, engaging in manufacturing for our development programs, and providing general and administrative support for these operations.
 We do not have any products approved for sale and have not generated any revenue from product sales.